First Day of School

 As you and your child prepare for the first day of the new school year, use this checklist to help make sure you have taken care of the necessary tasks, learned the information you need and are both ready for the first day of school.

 - Is your child registered?
-(If he attended the same school the previous school year, he is already registered.)
+(If they attended the same school the previous school year, they should already be registered.)

 - When is the first day of school?

 - How is your child going to get to school?
 If your child is biking, does he know the school rules for bicycles?
 If they are walking for the first time, with whom will they walk?
 Have you reviewed safety precautions with them, regarding traffic and strangers?
 Check out our safety checklist to learn more about how to educate your child for safety on the go.